dazinator/Dotnettency/README.md

             });
 ```

 There are various options available for these API's.
-For example if you don't want to provide lamdas, you can use overloads that allow you to register factory classes instead, which have the benefit of DI.

-You can also configure the Map from IConfiguration, rather than using `.WithMapping()`:
+You can also put your mapping in a config file, rather than using `.WithMapping()`:

 ```
             ServiceCollection services = new ServiceCollection();